Kabelo-07/ledger-payments-system/SOLUTION.md

     * A dedicated `ThreadPoolTaskExecutor` is used for batch processing
     * The executor is a managed Spring `@Bean` with configurations (pool size, queue capacity etc..) configured in the application properties file

+## Application Concurrency
+ * Adopted optimistic locking implementation, which uses versioning to handle race conditions when multiple transfers hit the same account.
+ * Optimistic locking scales well under normal load as it is non-blocking and is an ideal approach in instances where conflicts are rare i.e. for "normal" day to day account transfers.
+In instances where an account is updated by multiple system throughout the day, Pessimistic locking might be the better solution as it prevents race condition efficiently by locking rows for update.
+ * In this solution, when an optimistic lock exception case occurs, Spring `@Retryable` has been implemented to auto-retry the transfer.

 ## Idempotency
   * Idempotency is forced through the usage of a `Idempotency-Key` header -> this ensures that transfer requests with the same key return previously the processed response to avoid double charges
   * Idempotency is mandatory in the single transfer processing operation (POST /transfer), and is optional in the Batch transfer processing -> if not provided in batch, there is no check done for previous batch transfer